 Finally, select Announcements and toggle to Enabled.

-Start an Alexa Announcement
+How to make an Alexa Announcement

 Similar to Drop In, a brand new Alexa feature is the ability to broadcast to your Amazon Echo devices around the home.
 Like Drop In, Announcement mode enabled you to connect to other Echo speakers without someone answering, but it's not two-way audio.
 The idea is that you can send out a PSA to your home â "dinner's ready", "leaving in five minutes", "turn that music down now" â that kind of thing.